sagemath/sagewiki_to_gh-2022-10-10/days112.358.md

  * Discussion: Landscape of symbolic equation solver interfaces, symbolic assumption facilities

- * [[https://math.as.uky.edu/users/yzh392/|Yuan Zhou]]: Onboarding session for new !SageMath developers
+ * [[https://math.as.uky.edu/users/yzh392/|Yuan Zhou]]: Onboarding session for new !SageMath developers: How to make the step from using Sage to contributing to Sage.

  * Coding sprints
    * add proposals here